10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 4. Community Engagement

-5. Facilities, Technology & Support
+5. Facilities, Technology and Support

 Public vs Private Primary Schools in Cape Town

-Private (Independent) Schools
+Private and Independent Schools

-Public (Government) Schools
+Public Government Schools

 How This List Was Compiled

-Many other excellent schools – including Rustenburg Girls’ Junior, Sweet Valley Primary, SACS Junior and others – could easily appear on a list of this kind.
+Many other excellent schools — including Rustenburg Girls’ Junior, Sweet Valley Primary, SACS Junior and others — could also appear on a list of this kind.
 The schools below are intended as a starting point for your own research.

 5 Highly-Rated Private Primary Schools in Cape Town